dpoulopoulos/virtml/docs/source/manual-deployment/longhorn.md

 To verify that Longhorn is running, run the following commands:

-1. Check that the Longhorn pods are running:
+1. Check that the Longhorn pods are running.
+This may take a few minutes, so don't worry if some pods are in a failed state initially:

     ```console
     user:~/virtlml$ kubectl get pods -n longhorn-system